-Service Name: Crisis Intervention Support
+Service Type: Other Service Service Name: Crisis Intervention Support Provider Category: Agency Provider Type:

 A provider that employs one or more individuals other than themselves, and otherwise does not meet the definition of an individual provider.
-An agency provider is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form W-2) upon request.
-If a provider meets the criteria outlined in Section 25 of Chapter 45 of Wyoming Medicaid Rules, it must attain and maintain accreditation by a nationally recognized accreditation entity for human services as specified.
+An agency provider is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 45 of Wyoming Medicaid Rules, it must attain and maintain accreditation by a nationally recognized accreditation entity for human services as specified.